chhsiao1981/MongoDB-As-a-Service-SSPL/docs/01-FAQ.en.md

 9. Are you against OSI？
     * No, I agree with OSI that SSPLv1 does not **precisely** reflect the intent either.
     * The issue with AGPLv3 is that "a work based on the Program" is somewhat vague in the context of "Remote Network Interaction", as it can be too narrow as "object-code work compiled based on the Program, either statically or dynamically linked" when debating in court.
 [Amazon asssumed that they got away from AGPLv3 by "engine patch 1.0"](https://docs.aws.amazon.com/documentdb/latest/developerguide/release-notes.html#release-notes.06-30-2020).
     * My understanding to the original intent of SSPLv1 is to make "a work based on the Program" more concrete in the context of "Remote Network Interaction".
-However, it leads to the other vague boundary as "[what in the service cluster, including hardware, firmware, kernel space, user space, and other components (ex: VM), can be free from being triggered by SSPLv1](https://lists.opensource.org/pipermail/license-review_lists.opensource.org/2018-October/003654.html)？ Or what licenses of the components can be used if they do want to make MongoDB-As-a-Service while complying to SSPL (by open source with SSPL licensed)？"
+However, SSPLv1 leads to the other vague boundary as "[what in the service cluster, including hardware, firmware, kernel space, user space, and other components (ex: VM), can be free from being triggered by SSPLv1](https://lists.opensource.org/pipermail/license-review_lists.opensource.org/2018-October/003654.html)？ Or what licenses of the components can be used if they do want to make MongoDB-As-a-Service while complying to SSPL (by open source with SSPL licensed)？"
 10. Doesn't OSI say that SSPL is against OSD#6 (and possibly OSD#9)？
     * OSD#6 is "No Discrimination Against Fields of Endeavor".
     * OSD#9 is "License Must Not Restrict Other Software".